Corgi Assistance Fund (CAF)

 Virtual Corgi Walk Funding Guidelines

 Money raised from registration, pledges, and donations during the Virtual Walk in 2020 will provide resources for the Corgi Assistance Fund.
-The Fund will be available only to Corgi owners who registered and pledged miles for the virtual walk in September, October, and/or November 2020.
+The Fund will be available to Corgi owners who registered and pledged miles for the Virtual Walk in 2020.

 Distribution of Funds